 In addition to the levelling course, during the academic year:

 - conversational groups will be instituted, conducted and moderated by a tutor, in order to motivate students to practice English;

-- if students require an IETLS test, they will be assisted (the cost for the test is not included in the participation costs).
+- if students require an IELTS test, they will be assisted (the cost of the test is not included in the participation costs).

 Moreover, to enhance their experience, FISD offers students language training at every hosting countries, starting with Italian in Catanzaro, continuing with other languages of the Consortium.
 These courses should deepen the knowledge of all selected students.
 But it should also raise the possibility to explore one of the most important parts of a culture, the language.
 This also will offer students the chance to gain competencies in local languages and to engage effectively with the communities they are living and working within.

 Funds and fees